How can I get Cryptosense Analyzer?

 What technologies is the VM based on?

-The VM is based around debian Linux running python/flask for the web application and Ocaml for the analysis engine.
-We can also build VMs based on RedHat Linux/CentOS on request.
+The Analyzer VM runs on Linux using python/flask for the web application and OCaml for the analysis engine.
+We supply packages for Debian and for RedHat Linux/CentOS.